ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Immigration rate
 ''''''''''''''''

+From the simulation's perspective, immigration is not an event happening to an "at-risk population," because the people who are "at-risk" for immigrating are those who live outside the US and are not present in the simulation.

+For this reason, the term "immigration rate" here refers to a rate *over time*, not a rate *over person-time at risk*.

-The yearly rate at which simulants are added to the population **by each move type** is given by the (weighted) proportion of ACS PUMS persons in the simulation catchment area that are recent immigrants consistent with that move type.
+The yearly rate at which immigration events of each move type occur is given by the weighted number of "recent immigration" events of that type in the ACS PUMS: the weights of each row in the ACS PUMS are the number of people/households in the full population represented by that person/household, and the question asked (residence one year ago) defines the denominator as one year.

-Since immigration is likely unaffected by US population change over time, the number of immigrants in a year for a move type is the rate multiplied by the simulation's **initial/configured** population size, not current population size.
-This is then divided by the number of time steps in a year to get the number of simulants to add per time step in that move type.
+Each *household* that immigrates is considered one household immigration event, while each *person* that immigrates is considered one event for the other two move types;
+PUMS household weights are used in the former case and PUMS person weights in the latter to determine the number of events.

+To transform these rates into events per time step, we:

+#.
+Rescale the rates proportionally to the ratio between the total PUMS person weight
+   (which is the total population of our simulation's catchment area) and our simulation's configured population size.
+   One way to think about this is that our simulation is like a 1:1,000 scale model (with the ratio determined by the configured size of our simulated population) and immigration is scaled down accordingly.
+#.
+Rescale the rates to a time step, instead of year, denominator.

+We do not model the seasonal or random fluctuation of immigration rates between time steps.
+However, since these rates are not integers and we want to avoid bias due to rounding, we stochastically round each rate to an integer number of events on each time step.
+[Stochastic_Rounding]_

 Sampling new simulants
 ''''''''''''''''''''''